The Zone is a tabletop rpg about doomed journeys into magical mutational horror—think Annihilation & Stalker.

 “I came up with three design goals in making The Zone digital: atmosphere, accessibility, and guidance.
 I love how video games teach players and spend most of my day job as a designer trying to make UIs self-explanatory.
 Why not ttrpgs?
 People should be able to just click a button and start storytelling without anyone having to do homework beforehand!
 In the end, it took 3 years of playtesting with over 100 people to figure out what that crucial first 30 mins needed to do.”

-The Zone launched to early access April 2021, with a full release in July 2021
+The Digital version of The Zone launched to early access April 2021, with a full release in July 2021

 In July 2020, Raph started coding a digital version from scratch.
 A year and a heck of a lot of playtesting later, The Zone is now an online multiplayer storytelling experience that doesn’t just give you a virtual tabletop: it walks players through safety tools, teaches the rules, makes all the moves accessible, takes care of the atmosphere, and guides everything from start to end.